Full Mouth Reconstruction

 Severe dental caries or cavities is one of the many causes for needing a full-mouth rehabilitation.
-We started here on the upper jaw with plans to quickly address the lower teeth as well.
-Actual patient of Dr. Chao
+We started here on the upper jaw with plans to quickly address the lower teeth as well. -Actual patient of Drs.
+Chao or Luo.